aosabook/500lines/modeller/chapter.md

 as lighting, coloring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
 This functionality is deprecated.

 Modern OpenGL, on the other hand, features a programmable rendering pipeline where the programmer writes small programs called "shaders" that run on dedicated graphics hardware (GPUs).
-Most features of Modern OpenGL were introduced in version 2.1.
 The programmable pipeline of Modern OpenGL has replaced Legacy OpenGL.
-In this programmable pipeline, the programmer must write the code to calculate anything that needs to be rendered.
-For example, the programmer is responsible for calculating the color of each polygon.
-The shader program will use the positions of the lights in the scene, the direction they're facing, and other parameters to calculate the final color of each polygon in the scene.
-(This is a simplified description, but it gives and idea of the differences between the variants).

 In this project, despite the fact that it is deprecated, we use Legacy OpenGL.
 The fixed functionality provided by Legacy OpenGL is very useful for keeping code size small.
 It reduces the amount of linear algebra knowledge required, and it simplifies the code we will write.
 Most production